anapmsalvador/anapmsalvador/README.md

  Hi, I’m Patty! 👋

 I am a web developer.
-My tools of the trade are Elixir, and React.
+My tools of the trade are Javascript, Elixir, and React.